AshleyYakeley/Truth/mkdocs/docs/types.md

 The contents of a user interface window.
 Can be composed in various ways.

-## References
+## References Types

+References (of the various reference types) keep track of updates, and will update user interfaces constructed from them when their value changes.

+### Whole References

-`Ref {-p,+q}`
+`WholeRef {-p,+q}`

-A reference a mutable value, that is, something that can be fetched, set, and deleted, either by functions (`get`, `:=`, `delete`), or by a user interface.
+A whole reference a mutable value, that is, something that can be fetched, set, and deleted, either by functions (`get`, `:=`, `delete`), or by a user interface.

-References keep track of updates, and will update user interfaces constructed from them when their value changes.

-References may be "unknown"
+Whole references may be "unknown"

-## Set References
+### Set References

 `SetRef a`